Spring Forward, Fall Back and Similar Expressions

 DST during World War II

-timeanddate.com encourages readers to let us know of other expressions that relate to daylight saving time, particularly any words or phrases used to describe the DST start and end dates.
-Readers can do this by writing to email@example.com or clicking on the Feedback link at the bottom of the page.
+We would like to hear from you!
+If you know of other expressions that relate to daylight saving time, indcluding phrases and expressions used to describe DST start and end dates, let us know.
+You can do this by writing to email@example.com or clicking on the Feedback link at the bottom of the page.

 More about Daylight Saving Time